freedomofpress/securedrop-docs/docs/admin/installation/installation_overview.rst

 - *Admin Workstation*:
    A laptop running the QubesOS operating system configured as an *Admin Workstation*, that you use to install and administer SecureDrop on the servers via SSH.
 If necessary (i.e. in a small newsroom), the same *SecureDrop Workstation* used for administration may be used as a *Journalist Workstation* by journalists to decrypt, view, and export submitted documents.
 For a larger newsroom, you may set up additional *Journalist Workstations* as needed for journalist use.
 - *Application Server*:
    An Ubuntu server running two segmented Tor hidden services.
 The source connects to the *Source Interface*, a public-facing Tor Onion Service, to send messages and documents to the journalist.
-The journalist connects to the *Journalist Interface*, an `authenticated Tor Onion Service <https://community.torproject.org/onion-services/advanced/client-auth/>`__, using the SeucreDrop Application on a *Journalist Workstation* to download encrypted documents and respond to sources.
+The journalist connects to the *Journalist Interface*, an `authenticated Tor Onion Service <https://community.torproject.org/onion-services/advanced/client-auth/>`__, using SecureDrop Inbox on a *Journalist Workstation* to download encrypted documents and respond to sources.
 - *Monitor Server*:
    An Ubuntu server that monitors the *Application Server* with `OSSEC <https://www.ossec.net/>`__ and sends email alerts.
 - Network Firewall